xingyif/scalabridge/organize-a-workshop/invite-mentors.md

-# Invite Mentors for the Workshop
+# :envelope: Invite Mentors for the Workshop

 **Optimal start time of this step: 3 months before the workshop**